Bitcoin Bubble Trouble.

 Is Bitcoin in a bubble?
 Obviously since it is bursting.
 But that is the wrong question.
 The right question is; How can we exploit the Bitcoin pricing information to our advantage?
 We will tell you in our report here⇒ Bitcoin Bubble Trouble

-11 January 2017: Presenting a series of lectures on Mr Market Mania this Spring at the Arlington Community Center.
+11 January 2017: Presenting a series of lectures on Misbehavior in the Markets this Spring at the Arlington Community Center.

 22 December 2017: We called the Bitcoin bubble and mitigated its crash.
 See our short paper above.